-- In HOBOmobile: Connect to the logger and tap Configure.
+- In the app: Connect to the logger and tap Configure & Start.
 In HOBOware: From the Device menu, select Launch. - 2.
-Set the Logging Mode to burst logging.
+Set the Logging Mode to Burst logging.
 (If already selected in HOBOware, click the Edit button.) - 3.
-Select the sensor that will have burst limits. - Enable High Limit if you want burst logging to occur when the sensor reading rises above a specific reading.
+Select the sensor that you want have burst limits. - Enable High Limit if you want burst logging to occur when the sensor reading rises above a specific reading.
 Drag the slider to the reading that will trigger burst logging or type a specific reading. - Enable Low Limit if you want burst logging to occur when the sensor reading falls below a specific reading.
 Drag the slider to the reading that will trigger burst logging or type a specific reading. - 6.
-Repeat steps 3-5 for any other sensors if desired (tap Done in HOBOmobile first). - Set the burst logging interval.
+Set the burst logging interval.
 Select an interval faster than the logging interval.
-Keep in mind that the more frequent the burst logging rate, the greater the impact on battery life and the shorter the logging duration.
-In HOBOmobile, tap Done - In HOBOmobile: Tap Done to return to the Configure screen.
-Tap Start to load the burst settings onto the logger when ready. - In HOBOware: Click OK in the Burst Logging window and then click Start in the Launch Logger window when ready.
+Keep in mind that the more frequent the burst logging rate, the greater the impact on battery life and the shorter the logging duration. - 7.
+Repeat steps 3-6 for any other sensors if desired (tap Save in the app first). - 8.
+In the app: Tap Start. - In HOBOware: Click OK in the Burst Logging window and then click Start in the Launch Logger window when ready.